+G80.2207/G89.2211 - Fall 2024 Mathematical Tools for Neural and Cognitive Science

+Course Description

+Instructors: Mike Landy & Eero Simoncelli

+Jessica Chen xc2780@nyu.edu

+TAs: Hanzhi (Phoebe) Chen hc2896@nyu.edu

+Robert Woodry rfw256@nyu.edu

-G80.2207/G89.2211 - Fall 2022 Mathematical Tools for Neural and Cognitive Science Course Description Instructors: Mike Landy & Eero Simoncelli Marissa Fassold mhe229@nyu.edu TAs: Jordan Lei h13976@nyu.edu Srinidhi Kalavai Srinidhi.
-Venkatesan Kalavai@nyulangone.org Brief Description: A graduate lecture course covering mathematical and computational tools for data analysis and modeling of neural and cognitive systems, including the transformations of raw data into a form in which these tools may be utilized, the choice and implementation of the tool, and the interpretation of such analyses.
-Lectures on each topic will include some mathematical background, derivation of basic results, and examples relevant to neural science.
-The course will include weekly problem sets requiring programming in either MATLAB or Python.
-Audience: The course is targeted for CNS and Psychology doctoral students, but is often attended by master's students and postdocs, as well as students from other NYU departments and other Universities.
+Brief Description: A graduate lecture course covering mathematical and computational tools for

+data analysis and modeling of neural and cognitive systems, including the transformations of raw data into a form in which these tools may be utilized, the choice and implementation of the tool, and the interpretation of such analyses.
+Lectures on each topic will include some mathematical background, derivation of basic results, geometric intuition, and algorithmic implementation, with examples relevant to neural and cognitive science.
+The course will include biweekly problem sets requiring programming in either MATLAB or Python.

+Audience: The course is targeted for CNS and Psychology doctoral students, but is often

+attended by master's students and postdocs, as well as students from other

+NYU departments and other Universities.